-- A 0-year lag model, representative of an upper bound value that assumes exclusively short-term risk changes; - An alternate lag structure from the 2012 PM NAAQS regulatory impact analysis that assumes that more of the mortality impact is associated with chronic lung diseases or lung cancer and less with acute cardiopulmonary causes (e.g., 20% of mortality reductions occurring in the first year, 50% occurring evenly over years 2 to 5, 30% occurring evenly over the years 6 to 20 after the reduction in PM{2.5}.); - A 5-year distributed lag structure used in previous analyses, which assumes 50% evenly spread across the first 2-year segment, 50% evenly spread across the second 3-year segment, and 0% in the 6- to 20-year segment; and - A smooth negative exponential relationship between the reduction in exposure and the reduction in mortality risk, which is described in more detail in both the most recent 812 analysis and the most recent PM NAAQS regulatory impapct analysis.44 We agree with the approach taken in that analysis to select a single time constant (k = 0.45) for the exponential function, based on an average across PM mortality cohort studies.
+- An alternate lag structure from the 2012 PM NAAQS regulatory impact analysis that assumes that more of the mortality impact is associated with chronic lung diseases or lung cancer and less with acute cardiopulmonary causes (e.g., 20% of mortality reductions occurring in the first year, 50% occurring evenly over years 2 to 5, 30% occurring evenly over the years 6 to 20 after the reduction in PM2.5.).
+This assumption would cause more of the benefits to be realized in later years following AQMP implementation, which would reduce the net present value of monetized benefits as a result of discounting; - A 5-year distributed lag structure used in previous analyses, which assumes 50% evenly spread across the first 2-year segment, 50% evenly spread across the second 3-year segment, and 0% in the 6- to 20-year segment.
+This model would be expected to produce monetized benefits that fall between the previous two; and - A smooth negative exponential relationship between the reduction in exposure and the reduction in mortality risk, which is described in more detail in both the most recent 812 analysis and the most recent PM NAAQS regulatory impact analysis.
+We agree with the approach taken in that analysis to select a single time constant (k = 0.45) for the exponential function, based on an average across PM mortality cohort studies.
+The smooth function does not rely on linear interpolations from year to year.
+It assumes instead that risk reduction follows a curvilinear form where the rate of change may differ year to year.
+In general, the slope (i.e., the rate of decrease in risk) is greatest in the earlier years, but the ultimate impact on the net present value of benefits depends on the time constant chosen.